appium/appium-android-driver/README.md

   avd, or defaults to `"Nexus_5_API_25"`.
 If neither exist, the tests are skipped.
 2. API level 24: either set `ANDROID_24_NO_GMS_AVD` environment variable to the name of avd, or defaults to `"Nexus_5_API_24"`.
 If neither exist, the tests are skipped.

+Some tests also also need a specific version of Chromedriver (specifically, `2.20`), which is available in the `test/assets` folder, or can be specified with the `CHROME_2_20_EXECUTABLE` environment variable.